Here are some tips to help you get in shape so that you might actually look good in your cycling lycra.

 A study published in the American Journal of Clinical Nutrition found that those participants who performed this style of interval training burnt a higher amount of fat, compared to the control group who performed normal endurance training without the intervals.
 So, using this session will help you to burn unwanted fat.

 Don’t train too hard

-We all know that cycling can help you to shed pounds and tone up, but did you know cycling could also help to keep your heart healthy?
-According to the British Heart Foundation, cycling for just 20 miles every week can reduce your risk of heart disease to less than half for non-cyclists that do not take part in any other exercise.
+We all know that cycling can help you to shed weight and tone up, but did you know cycling could also help to keep your heart healthy?
+According to the British Heart Foundation, cycling for just 20 miles (approx 32km) every week can reduce your risk of heart disease to less than half for non-cyclists that do not take part in any other exercise.

 Similarly heart disease rates would decrease by an incredible five to 10 per cent if only people would cycle rather than hopping in the car for short car journeys.
 So, not only can cycling help you look great it can also help keep your heart healthy.

-Although they can take time getting used to, put some cages or clips onto your pedals.
+Although they can take time getting used to, put some cages or clips onto your pedals, or even go one step further and use the more modern clipless pedals.
 Not only will these simple gadgets ensure you minimise the amount of energy you lose through the pedals and therefore make you go faster, they will also help you to tone your legs.
-This is because the cages or clips help you to maintain a smooth cycle motion when riding and this movement engages more of your leg muscles.
+This is because these methods of attaching you to a pedal help you to maintain a smooth cycle motion when riding and this movement engages more of your leg muscles.

 Commute in Lycra

 Finding the time to keep fit can be tough, which is why if you live close enough to your work you should definitely try donning some Lycra and commuting to work by bike.
 A four-year study that was published in the American Journal of Preventive Medicine found that people who drove to work gained more weight than those that did not drive to work, even if those drivers did regular exercise.